-Use the RKE transmitter to unlock the door and disarm the system.
+Use the key fob to unlock the door and disarm the system.

-The Vehicle Security Alarm will also disarm if a programmed Sentry Key® is inserted into the ignition switch.
-To exit the alarming mode, push the RKE transmitter UNLOCK button, or insert a programmed Sentry Key® into the ignition switch.
+The Vehicle Security Alarm will also disarm if a programmed Sentry Key is inserted into the ignition switch.
+To exit the alarming mode, push the key fob UNLOCK button, or insert a programmed Sentry Key into the ignition switch.